zeek/zeek/frameworks/logging.rst

-The log rotation interval is globally controllable for all filters by redefining the :zeek:id:`Log::default_rotation_interval` option (note that when using BroControl, this option is set automatically via the BroControl configuration).
+The log rotation interval is globally controllable for all filters by redefining the :zeek:id:`Log::default_rotation_interval` option (note that when using ZeekControl, this option is set automatically via the ZeekControl configuration).

 Or specifically for certain :zeek:type:`Log::Filter` instances by setting their ``interv`` field.
 Here's an example of changing just the